cx-michael-fowler/CheckmarxOneAPIModule/README.md

     Get-ScanResults
         Details
-            Get the results for a given scan ID Returns a hash of result objects
+            Get the results for a given scan ID Returns a list of result objects
-            Key = Scan ID and Value = Result Object Parameters
+        Parameters
             CxOneConnObj - Checkmarx One connection object
             scanId - The ID of the scan results to return